SANerses/JSProjects/README.md

 - Calculate the days, hours, mins and seconds to the new year
 - Insert values into the DOM
 - Show the coming year in the background

+---

+## 9. DOM Array Methods

+Project to teach high order array methods and DOM manipulation

+## Project Specifications

+- Fetch random users from the randomuser.me API
+- Use forEach() to loop and output user/wealth
+- Use map() to double wealth
+- Use filter() to filter only millionaires
+- Use sort() to sort by wealth
+- Use reduce() to add all wealth

+---